byu-cpe/Maeser/sphinx-docs/development/flask_example.md

 """
 ```

-> **Note:** The scripts in the `simple/` subdirectory have one prompt for each vectorstore, whereas the scripts in `universal/` and `pipeline/` share one prompt across all vectorstores.
+> **Note:** The scripts in the `simple/` subdirectory have one prompt for each vector store, whereas the scripts in `universal/` and `pipeline/` share one prompt across all vector stores.

 ### RAG Graph Construction